CHAO VISION INSTITUTE

 Serving Orange County since 1997

-The LenSx® Laser (Alcon) is a computer-controlled refractive cataract laser allowing the surgeon to perform several of the most critical steps of cataract surgery.
-With a commitment to be on the forefront of cataract and corneal refractive care and surgery, Dr. Chao now offers the LenSx® Laser Technology option for patients considering cataract and refractive surgery.
+LASER CATARACT SURGERY - The LenSx® Laser (Alcon) is a computer-controlled refractive cataract laser allowing the surgeon to perform several of the most critical steps of cataract surgery.

 Chao Vision Institute specializes in cataract, LASIK, and corneal refractive vision conditions and treatments.